 Dual-diagnosis treatment provides an answer to this, and a way to ensure that all mental health issues are identified and treated.
-At Above It All, we are proud to provide dual diagnosis care.
+At Above It All, we are proud to provide dual diagnosis care through our facility partners.
 We invite you to learn more about some of these complex scenarios, and about how hope and healing are ultimately achievable.

 What are Co-Occurring Disorders?

 Co-occurring disorders or dual diagnosis is when someone experiences a mental illness and substance abuse at the same time.
 Proper treatment requires all issues—not just addiction—to be identified, diagnosed and ultimately addressed.

 The list of potential co-occurring disorders is a long one, and includes everything from depression and bipolar disorder to PTSD and anxiety.
 An important note is that the cause-and-effect relationship between these different conditions is often hard to identify.
 Sometimes, there is a shared underlying factor—like an abnormality in brain chemistry—that causes the different conditions.
 In other cases, the issue may be one of self-medication; for example, an individual may turn to alcohol or to drugs as a way to soothe and mitigate the symptoms of anxiety, OCD or depression.
 Dual diagnosis care can help bring clarity to these complicated relationships.